 A pulpectomy removes all of the pulp pulp, even from the root canals.
 The canals are then cleaned and disinfected.
 If the tooth is primary, it may be filled with resorbable material.
 A restoration is then placed to protect and strengthen the tooth.

 What is the best time for orthodontic treatment?

 Most children should see a dentist by age seven for evaluation.
 However, some cases of bad bites can be detected by age two or three.
 Your child may need early orthodontics to prevent a more serious issue later on.

-- Early Treatment: Children age two to six receive treatment for underdeveloped dental arches, premature loss of baby teeth, and harmful habits like thumb sucking.
+- Early Treatment: Children age two to six may receive treatment for underdeveloped dental arches, premature loss of baby teeth and harmful habits like thumb sucking.
 Treatment at this stage may prevent the need for future orthodontic care.

-- Mixed Dentition: Ages six to twelve receive treatment for jaw mal-relationships and dental realignment issues.
+- Mixed Dentition: Children ages six to twelve receive treatment for improper jaw relationships and dental realignment issues.
 At this point, your child’s soft and hard tissue is responsive to orthopedic force.